Dietetic Technology (DT)

 An introduction to nutrition concepts and diets for healthy living.
 Topics include: health risks; socioeconomic, cultural, psychological, and environmental influences; health promotion; disease prevention; complementary, alternative, and herbal therapies; dietary supplements; and lifecycle nutrition.

-Prerequisites: FYE 120 or placement into ENG 101, and MAT 093 or MAT 105A or MAT 131A or appropriate Math placement
+Prerequisites: FYE 120 or placement into ENG 101 MAT 093 or MAT 105A or MAT 131A or appropriate Math placement

 View Sections